Draggie306/CheatSheets/GCSE/source/Computer Science Paper 1&2 Cheat Sheet.md

 For ease of access, I’ve written this in a way designed to be read smoothly across any device, called Markdown.
 It’s easy to navigate and should look nice to read.
 To skip to areas you are weak on, I’d recommend using the side bar on the left - you may need to open in desktop site or read on a computer to use the Table of Contents.

-All of the Cheat Sheets and revision material on iBaguette are made as 1:1 compliments to their corresponding specification.
+All of the Cheat Sheets and revision material on iBaguette are made as 1:1 complements to their corresponding specification.
 The J277 spec is available [here](https://www.ocr.org.uk/Images/558027-specification-gcse-computer-science-j277.pdf).

 # Paper 1